 The features which are stated above are just some of the key elements that you should consider before purchasing a violin case.
 It should be noted that the ultimate choice will still depend on your preference as the player.

 Protec Professional Violin Case

 The Protec violin case is a great professional case that comes with everything you need.
-It includes four bow holders, a soft velvet interior, TSA lock, and weatherproof exterior.
+It includes two bow holders, a soft velvet interior, TSA lock, and weatherproof exterior.
 It also comes with backpack straps so it can easily be carried around.
 This is a beautiful case that you’ll be proud to carry your violin around in.

 Bam France 2002XL Violin Case